 Commute.org focuses on people who live OR work in San Mateo County.

-In addition, the data we have is based on survey responses, so it is only a slice of the total people that we serve with our programs and is not comprehensive.
-We are working on ways to get demographic data from more participants.
+In addition, much of the data for Commute.org’s programs is based on survey responses, so it is only a slice of the total people that the agency serves and is not comprehensive.

 • Commuter Patterns